dmiz6393/diabetes_a1c/README.md

 I believe we can draw stronger conclusions if we could run a randomized experiment where patients had to come in every 1 month or 3 months for a visit and must get their bloodwork done on the date of visit.
 This would allow us to more accurately test the hypothesis that more frequent visits meant lower a1c levels.
 I'd also like to conduct more research to understand all factors that contribue to a patient's A1c level.

 ### Data Normalization
 The data was put together differently; Having one row per patient would have given us more clarity with how to approach modelling.
-Perhaps having data on fewer patients but in an organized manner would also help with this type of analysis
+Additionally, I'd like to look at each individual patient's data as a whole.
+Was the patient's a1c lower when they waited less time for their next visit?
+Perhaps having data on fewer patients but in an organized manner would also help with this type of analysis, as opposed to grouping everything together.

 ### Clean Code